 - Premier Law Library – The Hugh & Hazel Darling Law Library is the primary place of study and research for the UCLA School of Law community.
 Seating 775, the newly renovated building offers wireless and wired network/Internet access throughout; provides access to thousands of online resources; and houses nearly 600,000 bound volumes.

 - Law Reviews and Journals – UCLA Law publishes a dozen highly regarded law reviews and journals.

 - Student Organizations –The school offers approximately 40 organizations in which students can get involved.

-- Diverse Student Body – More than 32 percent of the UCLA law students are students of color: 5.3% of the student body identify as African-American, 17.8% as Asian, 8.4% as Hispanic or Latino(a) and 1.3% as Native American.
-The student body is 49% female and 51% male.
+- Diverse Student Body – Thirty seven percent of UCLA law students are students of color.
+The student body is 53% female and 47% male.

 - University-Owned Housing – Law students may take advantage of university-owned housing only a few minutes walk from campus.

 For information about the Business Law and Policy specialization requirements, or to get started in the online interview/application process for UCLA School of Law, please visit the links below: